 “A good place to cross over,” she replied.
 I was tripping, so I totally got that.
 I agreed.

 Please put yourself in my shoes here.
 I was tripping on mushrooms, I had smoked some good weed, and I was alone in a park coming down off a concert high, a lot of energy, and this is what this strange, attractive woman was saying to me.
-She was from a different frequency.
+I asked her if I had heard her correctly, and yes, she had said that she was from a different frequency.
 My mind flooded with thoughts again, and I froze up like a deer in headlights.
 In these situations, my mind kind of goes on the fritz and I find it a little hard to focus.
 At the time, I just chalked it up to the hallucinogens.
 I managed an audible, “Ah,” and just nodded, trying to think of what to say next.
 I held her gaze, though, and her smile broadened.

 “Do you know what that means?”